gem-pasteur/macsyfinder/doc/source/user_guide/input.rst

   --min-mandatory-genes-required SYSTEM VALUE
-                        The minimal number of mandatory genes required for system assessment.
+                        The minimal number of mandatory genes required for complete system assessment.
 The first value must correspond to a system name, the second value to an integer.
 This option can be repeated several times:
                         "--min-mandatory-genes-required TXSS/T2SS 15 --min-mandatory-genes-required TXSS/Flagellum 10"

   --min-genes-required SYSTEM VALUE
-                        The minimal number of genes required for system assessment (includes both 'mandatory' and 'accessory'
+                        The minimal number of genes required for complete system assessment (includes both 'mandatory' and 'accessory'
                         components).
 The first value must correspond to a system name, the second value to an integer.
 This